demery12/demery12.github.io/index.md

 ## [](#bridge)[The Bridge](https://github.com/HCDigitalScholarship/bridge-repo/tree/df7c1e95c50ca762960f151fa5b4d8d1ae3d1f7b)

-The Bridge is a classical language project the generates and filters vocabulary list.
+The Bridge is a classical language project the generates and filters vocabulary list from selected texts.
 You can check out [a fairly working version](http://bridge.haverford.edu/)!
 I started working on The Bridge in the Summer of 2016 and it was a _mess_.
 While I cleaned up some of that mess, I also added to it; this was definitely a big learning experience for me.
 When I started working on this there was a stupidly complicated procedure for updating the database involving hand manipulation of spreadsheets as well as some scripts.
 I joined all this together so that the spreadsheet could be updated with a single manage.py command (manage.py is what Django uses for various management purposes, I extended it).
 I then exented the Django admin site so that the updating process is even easier.
 The two scripts that do this are [update\_master.py](https://github.com/HCDigitalScholarship/bridge-repo/blob/df7c1e95c50ca762960f151fa5b4d8d1ae3d1f7b/new_bridge/management/commands/update_master.py) and [update\_page.py](https://github.com/HCDigitalScholarship/bridge-repo/blob/df7c1e95c50ca762960f151fa5b4d8d1ae3d1f7b/new_bridge/management/commands/update_page.py) the latter of which makes use of of [text\_import.py](https://github.com/HCDigitalScholarship/bridge-repo/blob/df7c1e95c50ca762960f151fa5b4d8d1ae3d1f7b/new_bridge/management/commands/text_import.py) which was primarly written by another student, but I did have to modify as there were some significant bugs.
 I would actually categorize most of my work on The Bridge as bug-finding and fixing.
 The other tangible things I did were in views.py and main.js.
 Before I draw your atention to specfics of my contributions I'd like to disclaim that I didn't write most of these files and these files exemplify my claim that The Bridge is a mess.
-One of the interesting and particurarly sloppy additions is all the "comment this out for production" things.
+One of interesting and particurarly sloppy additions to [views.py](https://github.com/HCDigitalScholarship/bridge-repo/blob/d0b1efa569d8f7e1a2c61e114b0db4038ef6857b/new_bridge/views.py) is all the "comment this out for production" mess.
 We were running into this mysterious "Too many SQL variables" problem and it was really stumping us.
-It turns out that you can't make requests that are too big (>100).
-So you have to chunk your request.
+It turns out that you can't make requests that are too big (>100) when you are using SQLite, but it is fine for MySQL.
+So we had to chunk our requests whenever we were using SQLite.
 I highlight this solution below:

 ```
  #COMMENT THIS OUT FOR PRODUCTION